What is the goal of any project management methodology? To eliminate waste and streamline processes.

 Employees of all levels must be trained in the various positions of the methodology as well.
 Individuals who have completed a Six Sigma certification class earn belts to designate their level—Green Belts are for beginners, Black Belts are for project leaders, and Master Black Belts are for those in charge of implementing Six Sigma throughout the business.

-The steps in Six Sigma are fairly direct and straightforward.
+The Six Sigma steps for process improvement, also referred to as DMAIC, are fairly direct and straightforward.

 - Define the problem.
 Craft a problem statement, goal statement, project charter, customer requirement, and process map.

 - Measure the current process.
 Collect data on current performance and issues.
 Verify that the data is reliable, and update the project charter as needed.